 How long do dental bridges last?

 Dental bridges typically last 10-15 years or more with proper care.
 Factors like material use, oral hygiene, and regular dental check-ups affect their longevity.
-Avoiding hard foods and following your dentist’s care instructions can help extend the bridge’s lifespan.
+Avoiding hard foods and following our dentist’s care instructions can help extend the bridge’s lifespan.
 With good maintenance, bridges remain a durable and reliable option.

 Are dental bridges painful to get?